GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% Columns %}
 {% Column %}
-This demo shows a simple example of the Topics API in action.
+The Topics API allows a browser to share information about a user's interests with third parties without the use of third-party cookies.
+It enables interest-based advertising (IBA) without tracking the sites a user visits.
+This demo shows an example of the API in action.

 [Demo](https://topics-demo.glitch.me/)